benfoxall/decks/simpler-things.md

 * You will have heard about it earlier today
 * Is anyone using pusher for their hacks?

----

-# [fit] and also other stuff
+^ I also do other stuff

-^
 * js oxford
+* summer of hacks
 * render
-* other stuff
+* surfing

 ---

 # ~

-^ Usually I give interactive talks, though this one is a bit more straightforward, though it's about something
+^ Usually I give interactive technical talks, though this is going to be a short "thought piece" or whatever.
+I've found it surprisingly hard to put together

 ---

-# What is simple thing

-^ So, I'm here to talk about simple things - lets think about what a simple thing is, like, literally.
+# I think we should try to make __simple things__

+^ this is what I'm here to say - and I think today at this hack day, it's particularly important.
+It's always really tempting to get carried away with an idea

+^ Last year I was at a hack day, and tried to build a car that would scan in it's environment with ultrasonic sensors.
+By the end of the day I could get it to turn around…

 ---

-# Simple
+## [fit] A Simple Thing

-> Easily understood or done; presenting no difficulty
+1. Easily described & understood

-^ First of all, what is simplicity.
-It's something that is easy to understand or do

----

-# Thing
+2. A self contained _object_
+3. Open to purpose

+^ What is a simple thing?

+^ What I mean by a simple thing:
+* easily understood
+* a contained _object_
+* the purpose isn't clearly defined

-> An object that one need not, cannot, or does not wish to give a specific name to.
+^ simple - "Easily understood or done; presenting no difficulty" ^ thing - "An object that one need not, cannot, or does not wish to give a specific name to."

-> <br >"Look at that metal rail thing over there"

-^ "look at that metal rail thing over there"
-^ There's a vageness to this - a casual

----

-# Some properties of a simple thing

-^ So, let's think of an example simple thing, and go from there.

 ---